ewalshe8/ba-media-company/README.md

 ## Step 7: Analysing the Data Set - EDA - Variation Analysis

 Exploratory Data Analysis is a process whereby we generate questions about our data, search for the answers using visualisations and data modelling, and use these answers to refine our questions.
 To start this process we will look at variation, where we will look at what occurs within each variable.
+This analysis will allow us to build an understanding of the different variables and let us decide which variables to compare in the covariation analysis.

 It should be noted that to run the code in this step and produce the appropriate graphs, the two lines inbetween comments should be run simulatantiously.
 The sample output should be analysed the same as the actual dataset in use, and the questions formulated should also be considered when the code is in use.

-#### Company Occurences
+#### Company Occurrences

 - The first variable we will analyse is the company_name variable.
 We plot the variable on a bar chart to see how many occurrences each of the companies have in the dataset.